PoisotLab/ms_metaweb_transfer/manuscript.md

-manuscript is built (leveraging detailed knowledge about trophic interactions between Mammalia in Europe to predict the less known trophic interactions between closely phylogenetically related Mammalia in Canada), we use a series of specific steps for network embedding, trait inference, and network prediction and thresholding.
+manuscript is built (leveraging detailed knowledge about trophic interactions between Mammalia in Europe to predict the less known trophic interactions between closely phylogenetically related Mammalia in Canada), we use a series of specific steps for network embedding, trait inference, network prediction and thresholding.
 This being said, the methods at each step may be substituted by others when the data support it.